 What are all of Sierra's abilities in Overwatch 2?

-Here is the complete breakdown of Sierra's kit as revealed through the official gameplay trailer and confirmed details from Blizzard.
+Here is the complete breakdown of Sierra's kit as shown in the official gameplay trailer and confirmed details from Blizzard.

 Sierra's Helix Rifle in action